 The above watercolours are by George Thomson, some people in the town may remember him as an art teacher at Burntisland Secondary School.
 He was a well known calligrapher writing on the subject and carrying out commissions.
 The above paintings, were donated to Burntisland Heritage, by Mr McCulloch, who's family owned the Sandhills caravan park in Kinghorn.

-Antonia Laurence Allen presenting Ian Archibald with baton
+Antonia Laurence presenting Ian Archibald with Special Constables' baton.

 Time Line